Report Fraud to Action Fraud

 Top Five Tips to Prevent Fraud

-1. Do not give any personal information (name, address, bank
+1. Do not give any personal information (name,

-verifying their credentials.
+people before verifying their credentials.

-financial institutions will not send you an email asking you to
+and financial institutions will not send you an email asking you to

 click on a link and confirm your bank details.
 Always question